awmckinley/config/modules/net.ssh/README.md

 # Secure Shell

-Tools for secure remote access and file transfer using the SSH protocol.
+Tools for secure remote access using SSH.